inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 ![gf_rubberduck](/images/gf-rubber-duck.png "Your favourite companion for writing GF") Latest update: 2020-12-29

-This post contains real-life examples when I or my friends have been confused in the past.
+This post contains real-life examples when I or others have been confused in the past.
 It might be updated whenever someone is confused again.